-S. IDENTIFICATION OF SORORITIES
+R. IDENTIFICATION OF SORORITIES

-T. MAIL SERVICE
+S. MAIL SERVICE

-- Sorority chapter mail, including all types of packages, must be addressed either directly to the sorority suite or to the sorority in care of a sorority member on the chapter floor.
+- Sorority chapter mail, including all types of packages, must be addressed either directly to the sorority chapter suite or to the sorority in care of a sorority member on the chapter floor.
 Any mail or packages addressed to the sorority in care of a student not living in University housing will be immediately returned to the sender or the U.S. Post Office.

-- The sorority president or designee must present their Penn State id+ Card to receive mail and/or packages.
+- The sorority chapter president or designee must present their Penn State id+ Card to receive mail and/or packages.

-- At the end of the spring semester, the sorority president or designee should provide the commons desk a forwarding address for chapter mail received during the summer.
+- At the end of the spring semester, the sorority chapter president or designee should provide the commons desk a forwarding address for chapter mail received during the summer.

-U. ALCOHOL AND ILLEGAL SUBSTANCES
+T. ALCOHOL AND ILLEGAL SUBSTANCES

-Sorority members and their guests must adhere to the Alcohol and Illegal Substances policy as outlined in the Terms, Conditions, and Regulations of the HFS Contract.
+Sorority chapter members and their guests must adhere to the Alcohol and Illegal Substances policy as outlined in the Terms, Conditions, and Regulations (TCRs) of the HFS Contract.
 Below are some excerpts from this policy:

 - It is a violation of state law and University policy for a student under 21 years of age to attempt to purchase, consume, possess, or transport alcoholic beverages.
 It is unlawful to sell, furnish, give, or permit alcoholic beverages to be sold, furnished, or given to a minor.

-- It is against residence hall policy for there to be any tailgating activities in the residential quad areas or residence hall parking lots where alcoholic beverages are being served on any football game/event weekend including all home football games, Football Eve, Fourth Fest, and the spring Blue and White Weekend.
+- It is against residence hall policy for there to be any tailgating activities in the residential quad areas or residence hall parking lots where alcoholic beverages are being served on any football game/event weekend including all home football games, Football Eve, 4th Fest, Arts Festival, and the spring Blue and White Weekend.
 Students tailgating with alcoholic beverages in these defined areas will be confronted and will likely be charged with “open containers in an unauthorized area.”

-- Sorority members will be held responsible for activities that occur in their rooms or suite, including if guests are violating any polices.
+- Sorority chapter members will be held responsible for activities that occur in their rooms or suite, including if guests are violating any polices.
 Sorority members will be referred to the Office of Residence Life, the Office of Student Conduct, and/or University Police.

 The following guidelines need to be adhered to for decorating within the residence hall areas: